hanishkvc/prgs-sdr-kspecanal/README.rst

         is used as the delta needed between marked frequencies, when deciding whether to mark the high signal level freq on the plot or not.

+pltHighsPause <boolean>

+        Default: False; Specify whether the scan range plot should pause after each scan of the specified range of frequencies.
+THis allows the user to see the list of high signal level frequencies, on the plot.
+        Independent of above, the list of high siglevel freqs is also printed on the console.

 Remember